-CMP301 was proposed by National Grid and was submitted to the CUSC Modifications Panel for its consideration on 29 June 2018.
-The Panel decided to send the Proposal to a Code Administrator Consultation.
+CMP301 was proposed by National Grid ESO and was submitted to the CUSC Modifications Panel for its consideration on 29 June 2018.
+The Panel decided to send the Proposal to a Code Administrator Consultation and the Final Modification Report was submitted to the Authority on 10 August 2018.